AdWerx/rabbitmq_worker_node/README.md

 }
 ```

-## Retries

-Jobs retry a default of 25 times with an exponential backoff.
-When all retries are exhausted, the job is sent to the dead queue.

 ## Design

 This library prioritizes a simple convention over configuration.
 A worker will assert the exchange it intends to bind a queue to, a work queue to hold its messages, a binding between these two, a retry queue to hold messages awaiting retry, a dead queue to hold messages that have exhausted retries, a requeue exchange, and a binding between the requeue exchange and the work queue to automatically requeue messages that have waited their retry period.